Travis d'Arnaud Preview, Player Props: Braves vs. Rockies

 - d'Arnaud is batting .245 with 11 doubles, nine home runs and 16 walks.

-- d'Arnaud has reached base via a hit in 31 games this year (of 55 played), and had multiple hits in 12 of those games.
+- d'Arnaud has picked up a hit in 31 of 55 games this season, with multiple hits 12 times.

-- d'Arnaud has an RBI in 20 of 55 games this season, with multiple RBI in nine of them.
-He has also driven home three or more of his team's runs in two contests.
+- In 36.4% of his games this season, d'Arnaud has tallied at least one RBI.
+In nine of those games (16.4%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

 - He has scored in 21 games this season (38.2%), including multiple runs in three games.